perchrh/ImageJFractalDimension/README.md

 Fractal Count (FractalCount\_.java)
 ----------------------------------

-Estimates the fractal dimension of 2D and 3D binary images.
+Estimates the fractal dimension of 2D and 3D binary images, by the boxing dimension.
 Supports offsets for added reliability and reproduceability of results.

 [Ready to run plugin](http://www.pvv.org/~perchrh/imagej/FractalCount_.class)